DVC Resale Average Sales Prices for December 2021

-When taking a simple average of the average DVC Resort selling prices from December ’19 to December ’20, the market showed an increase from $124/pt. to $128/pt., which is extraordinary given everything that occurred in 2020.
+When taking a simple average of the average DVC Resort selling prices from December ’20 to December ’21, the market showed an increase from $124/pt. to $150/pt.
+Given the lingering effects of the pandemic, this increase is extraordinary, and there are no signs that things will be slowing down any time soon.
+Here are a few things we are watching as we head into 2022:

 DVC Resale Price Changes for Walt Disney World (WDW) Resorts